binance/binance-spot-api-docs/rest-api.md

 Filters are evaluated before the cancel order is placed.

-If the new order placement is successfully sent to the engine, the order count will increase by 1.

-A new order which is not attempted (`"newOrderResult": "NOT_ATTEMPTED")` is still sent to the engine, and thus increasing the order count by 1.
+A new order that was not attempted (i.e. when `newOrderResult: NOT_ATTEMPTED` ), will still increase the order count by 1.

 **Weight:**
 1